Ant2000/CustomJWT/README.md

 # Arduino JWT library

 A library created to encode and decode JWT for Arduino.
-Tested and working on an arduino UNO.
+Tested and working on an Arduino UNO.
 Only supports HMAC-SHA256 for creating signature.
 <br>
 SHA code is a slightly modified version of algorithm found here- https://github.com/Cathedrow/Cryptosuite